-Welcome to the Lumba group!
+Welcome to the Lumba Lab!

 We are group of diverse and collaborative researchers interested in the molecular mechanisms of dormancy and germination in plants.
-We use systems biology approaches that integrate genomics, transcriptomics and protein-protein interaction data to generate signalling networks underlying germination in the model plant Arabidopsis thaliana and in parasitic plants, such as Striga hermonthica.
+We use systems biology approaches which integrate genomics, transcriptomics and protein-protein interaction data to generate signalling networks underlying germination in the model plant Arabidopsis thaliana and in parasitic plants, such as Striga hermonthica.

-Why study germination in the model plant, Arabidopsis thaliana?
+Why study germination in the model plant

 Early events of strigolactone signalling.
 An alpha/beta hydrolase receptor binds and hydrolyzes SL.
 The D-ring within the binding pocket forms a covalently linked intermediate molecule (CLIM) within the receptor (inset box).
 This results in a conformational change of the receptor that recruits an F-box-ASK complex.
 The protein complex results in the degradation of target proteins through the proteasome, thus releasing SL signaling from repression.
 Image from Lumba et al. (2017) Trends in Biochemical Sciences, 42(7).

-Understanding the 'germination code' of parasitic plants
+1. Understanding the 'germination code' of parasitic plants

-Molecular mechanisms of dormancy and germination in Striga
+- Molecular mechanisms of dormancy and germination in Striga

-Utilising protein interaction networks
+2. Utilizing protein interaction networks

-Large-scale proteome approaches to construct hormone signalling networks
+- Large-scale proteome approaches to construct hormone signalling networks

-Using systems biology
+3. Using systems biology

-Integration of 'omics' data to generate dynamic signalling networks underlying germination
+- Integration of 'omics' data to generate dynamic signalling networks underlying germination

-Understanding the evolution of germination networks
+4. Understanding the evolution of germination networks

-Comparison of signalling networks from parasitic and non-parasitic plants
+- Comparison of signalling networks from parasitic and non-parasitic plants